 Many adults with Down syndrome have jobs and live semi-independently, and people with Down syndrome are becoming increasingly integrated into society and community organizations.
 A greater understanding of Down syndrome and advancements in the treatment of related health problems have allowed people with Down syndrome to enjoy full and more active lives.
 Children with Down syndrome who are raised at home and included in all aspects of community life can best reach their potential and achieve greater levels of independence.

 Early and adequate health care can protect people with Down syndrome from most of the risks associated with the syndrome, such as heart problems or a thyroid disorder.
-With recent advancements in treatment, most adults with Down syndrome reach the age of 55, and some may live even longer.
+With recent advancements in treatment, the average lifespan of a person with Down syndrome is approximately 60 years.

 As mentioned earlier, testing for Down syndrome during pregnancy is possible, and it allows parents to consider their options in advance.
 Parents of children with Down syndrome usually find that sharing their feelings brings reassurance, comfort, and support.
 Contact your local Down syndrome association or organization for information about support groups or social counsellors.